gmossy/machine-learning/projects/capstone/capstone_proposal_template.md

 Many anti-malware defensive solutions have failed to detect the unknown malware since most of them rely on signature-based technique.
 This technique can detect a malware based on a pre-defined signature, which achieves poor performance when attempting to classify unseen malware that constantly evade detection using various code obfuscation techniques.

-The goal is to build a model that predicts ...
+The goal is to build a malware machine learning based detection model that accurately predicts types of malware...
 This model would help apply automated detection methods faster and with greater accuracy.